-- Millard Senior Survey Class of 2018 and Beyond
+- Millard Senior Survey

 - Complete Game Plan Survey

 - Complete Graduation Survey

 - Counselor Interview

 - Build Resumé

-- Complete Do What You Are 2.0
+- Complete Achieveworks Personality

-- Do What You Are Reflection
+- Achieveworks Personality Reflection

 - Service Learning Record and Reflection

-The PLP will be completed using the Naviance/Naviance Student website and embedded in required courses.
-Student progress will be monitored and recorded in Naviance by a school representative such as an advisor, counselor, and/or an administrator.
+The PLP will be completed using College and Career Readiness tools and embedded in required courses.
+Student progress will be monitored and recorded by a school representative such as an advisor, counselor, and/or an administrator.
 Parents are encouraged to visit their child's Personal Learning Plan to hold conversations, to monitor progress, and to encourage their child's efforts.

-At least one month prior to graduation, the Senior PLP must be completed and finalized through Naviance/Naviance Student.
+At least one month prior to graduation, the Senior PLP must be completed.
 Transfer students are expected to complete a Personal Learning Plan with the understanding that the principal (or designee) may waive previous requirements based on the entrance date of the student.